juicyllama/framework/common/docs/content/1.framework/apps/google-analytics/modules/property.md

 # Property

-Property module is imported by the GoogleAnalyticsModule and exposes endpoint to runReport
+`GoogleAnalyticsPropertyModule` module is imported by the GoogleAnalyticsModule and exposes endpoint to runReport

 - `POST /property/run-report?installed_app_id=X`